 The horror of it all.
 The writing was atrocious.
 I shuddered.
 And stewed.
 And grumped.
 Finally, I took responsibility.
 I realized I had really spent NO time modeling for them what I expected in a response.
 I did something thinking and made a chart to help us start to dig a little deeper about characters.
 We talked as a group about all the ways authors help us get to know the characters in their books, and we came up with THIS!
 And guess what–this TOTALLY carries over into OUR narrative writing as well!

 I asked them if using this chart might help them when thinking deeper and writing about characters and they emphatically agreed.
 They then looked back at their previous writing and realized that, for the most part, they didn’t tackle ANY of the items on the chart–with a few exceptions…namely “actions”.
 I quickly typed up the chart and made 1/2 sheet versions of it for them to glue right into their notebooks as a reference.
 I hung the blue chart on our “digging deeper” board.
 Then, I crossed my fingers that their next response to reading would be more in-depth and thoughtful.
 Thinking deeply is so important as we nurture our upper-level readers!

 Interested in some of my resources to help teach narratives?
 Check these out!

 Hey there!
 Looking for more?
 Follow me on social media and by email!

 you can also sign up for my NEWSLETTER where I start you off with an awesome freebie–

-and then you will get even more teaching tips, freebies, and offers delivered right to your mailbox!
+and then I’ll send even more teaching tips, freebies, and offers right to your mailbox!